Latest SeedProd News

 • Optional: progress bar or coupon code

-Once you’re happy with your masterpiece, hit that “Save” button at the top right of the SeedProd builder.
+Once your page looks the way you want, click “Save” at the top right of the builder.

-1. Control Access: From the SeedProd builder, go to Page Settings » Access Controls.
-This is where you choose which parts of your site to protect.
-Use this feature to hide WooCommerce pages like your shop, cart, and checkout while you work.
+1. Open Access Controls: In the SeedProd builder, go to Page Settings » Access Controls.
+This is where you’ll manage which parts of your store remain visible.

-1. Include WooCommerce URLs: Select the “Include URLs” option.
-Now, you can paste in the web addresses of the pages you want to hide during maintenance.
+2. Include WooCommerce URLs: Select the “Include URLs” option, then paste the pages you want to hide, such as your shop, cart, and checkout.

-1. Add Essential Pages: If you’re using a new WooCommerce installation, make sure to include these default pages (replacing “example.com” with your domain, of course):
+3. Add Default WooCommerce Pages: If you’re using a new WooCommerce setup, include these default pages, replacing “example.com” with your domain:

 • https://example.com/shop